pamatiwari/Terms-and-Conditions/README.md

 If you have any questions, concerns, or inquiries regarding these Terms and Conditions or the use of our application, please feel free to contact us at:

-isme abhi email id dalni baki hai
+isme abhi email id dalni baki hai done

 Email: yourname@email.com